daxplore/daxplore-presenter/README.md

 Getting the project to build and run locally.
 ----------------------------
-1. Install Eclipse and the Google Plugin for Eclipse
+1. Install Eclipse, Java 7 (OpenJDK7) and the Google Plugin for Eclipse
 http://code.google.com/eclipse/

 2. Clone the project into workspace